How can public health organizations recruit diverse talent?

 Project Summary

-Policymakers struggle to find new ways to recruit healthcare workers.
-In this project, we examine how governments can more effectively attract nurses and nursing assistants in international, digitalized labor markets, especially to more rural areas.
-Together with the Crown Prince Frederik Center for Public Leadership at Aarhus University, the MoRe-Project (Megastudy on Recruitment) is partnering with public health organizations and governmental partners in Denmark to test outreach interventions related to recruiting nurses and nursing assistants.
+Policymakers struggle to find new ways to recruit healthcare workers causing significant staffing shortages.
+In this project, we examine how governments can more effectively attract nurses and nursing assistants from the broader European labor market.
+Together with the Crown Prince Frederik Center for Public Leadership at Aarhus University, the MoRe-Project (Megastudy on Recruitment) is collaborating with public health organizations and governmental collaborators in Denmark to test outreach interventions related to recruiting nurses and nursing assistants.

 Why is this issue important?